DEFRA/software-development-standards/docs/standards/kubernetes_standards.md

 Probe end points should follow the convention of `healthy` for readiness probes and `healthz` for liveness/startup probes.

+## Status

+This standard was first adopted 15 January 2021.

 ## Significant changes
-- Entra ID Workload Identities replaces Azure AD Pod Identity as authenticating AKS pods to Azure resources 7 January 2026
+- Entra ID Workload Identities replaces Azure AD Pod Identity for authenticating AKS pods to Azure resources on 7 January 2026